Flamaros/Flamaros.github.io/_posts/2022-08-28-F-lang-generating-exe-file.markdown

 ---
 layout: post
 title:  "F-lang: Generating exe file"
-date:   2023-08-28 13:22:00 +0100
+date:   2022-10-17 14:00:00 +0100
 categories: C++
 comments: true
 ---
 ## I am back
 After more than two years I am back to write new posts.
 During this time a bought an house on which we did a lot of work and my girlfriend was pregnant.
 Now I have a little boy that have almost one year.
-All of that took me a loot of my free time, but recently I finally was capable to work again on my project f-lang.
+All of that took me a loot of my free time, but recently I finally was capable to work again on my project
+[f-lang][16].

 So since few months I develop again on my free time and I made a little project call [Dear Time][3] to learn [Dear ImGui][4] API and restore my little routine with something really simple.
-And I finally restart the development of my project f-lang.
+And I finally restart the development of [my compiler][16].
 I think that I now have a decent parser, and I started to work on a backend to generate C++ code.

 I don't think I'll post on the parser because this part of the compiler is about the same level of complexity of the lexer and there is already a lot of good